ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 data.
 To avoid this, HTTP/3 datagrams SHOULD be used.

+## Tunneling of ECN Marks

+CONNECT-UDP does not create an IP-in-IP tunnel, so the guidance in {{?RFC6040}}
+about transferring ECN marks between inner and outer IP headers does not apply.

+If a client or proxy with a connection containing a CONNECT-UDP stream disables congestion control in accordance with {{performance}}, it MUST NOT signal ECN support on that connection.
+That is, it MUST mark all IP headers with the Not-ECT codepoint.
+It MAY continue to report ECN feedback via ACK_ECN frames, as the peer may not have disabled congestion control.

+Note that CONNECT-UDP clients do not have the ability in this specification to control the ECN codepoints on datagrams the proxy sends to the server, nor can proxies communicate the markings of each incoming server packet to the client.

+Nevertheless, a CONNECT-UDP proxy MUST NOT copy the ECT codepoint from the outer IP header to the IP headers it adds to datagrams encoded therein.

+Similarly, a CONNECT-UDP proxy MUST NOT copy the ECN markings in datagrams it receives from the server to the outer IP header that delivers those datagrams to the client.
+This signal would reduce throughput on the outer connection due to upstream congestion related to only one of its connections, and the signal would not reach the original server, potentially causing data loss at the proxy.

 # Security Considerations {#security}

 There are significant risks in allowing arbitrary clients to establish a